-One shoulder injury that I have not talked about in a while is AC separation.
+AC separation is one shoulder injury I have not talked about in a while.

 She has a great video on exercises to do if you have an AC separation.

-The exercises are good for anyone, not just ice hockey players.
+The exercises are suitable for anyone, not just ice hockey players.

 Rick Kaselj, MS

 CLICK HERE to watch the video on YouTube.

 If you have ever had an AC separation, you know it’s a severe injury.

 The excellent news is; that you can usually make a perfect full recovery, and I’m going to show a few ways to do that if you’re a goalie with an AC separation.